mircealungu/Softwarenaut/INSTALL.md

 # Installation

 1. Install [Cincom VisualWorks](http://www.cincomsmalltalk.com/).
 You need it since Softwarenaut is built on top of it.
-You can obtain a Personal Use License and install it from the [download page](http://www.cincomsmalltalk.com/main/developer-community/trying-cincom-smalltalk/try-cincom-smalltalk/) on the Cincom website.
+You can obtain a Personal Use License and get it from the [download page](http://www.cincomsmalltalk.com/main/developer-community/trying-cincom-smalltalk/try-cincom-smalltalk/) on the Cincom website.

 1. Clone the repo at https://github.com/mircealungu/Softwarenaut and install it locally in a folder that from here on we will refer as /local/Softwarenaut